RgbTrouw/Visual-Memory/README.md

 ![alt text](https://github.com/RgbTrouw/VisualMemory/blob/root/Screenshot.png)

-This program is aimed at identifying images.
+This program is aimed at identifying (similar) images.

 A  set of pictures are stored as small 34x34 icons which serve as visual memory.